-(a) A guardian ad litem appointed in a custody proceeding is entitled to:
+(a) A guardian ad litem appointed in a custody proceeding is entitled to all rights and privileges accorded to an attorney representing a party, including but not limited to the right to:

-(1) receive a copy of each pleading or other record filed with the court in the proceeding;

-(2) receive notice of and attend each hearing in the proceeding;

-(3) participate in case staffings by an authorized agency concerning the child; and

-(4) attend all legal proceedings in the case, but a guardian ad litem may not take any action that may be taken only by an attorney representing a party, including making opening and closing statements, examining witnesses in court, and engaging in formal discovery pursuant to the Tennessee Rules of Civil Procedure.

-(b) Unless all parties consent, a guardian ad litem shall not engage in ex parte communications with the court concerning the custody proceeding except for scheduling and other administrative purposes when circumstances require and as otherwise may be authorized by law other than this Rule.

-(c) A guardian ad litem may communicate with a party who is represented by an attorney unless the party's attorney has notified the guardian ad litem in writing that such communication should not occur outside the attorney's presence.

-(d) In the event a guardian ad litem prepares a report, copies of the report shall be provided to the attorneys for the parties by a deadline that shall be established by the court.
-Unless all parties consent, the guardian ad litem's report shall not be provided to the court.

-(e) The guardian ad litem's report, if any, shall include:

-(1) a description of the guardian ad litem's investigation, including who was interviewed and what records were reviewed;

-(2) an analysis of the facts that the guardian ad litem believes will be presented;

-(3) recommendations regarding the best interests of the child;

-(4) the reasons for the guardian ad litem's recommendations, utilizing the applicable statutory factors;

-(5) any conflict between the guardian ad litem's recommendations and the child's preferences; and

-(6) any other information the guardian ad litem believes to be appropriate.

-(f) Any party may call the guardian ad litem to testify as a witness.
-The admissibility of the guardian ad litem's testimony is subject to the Tennessee Rules of Evidence.

-(g) The guardian ad litem's report shall not be admitted into evidence; however, the parties may use the guardian ad litem's report in preparing for an evidentiary hearing as it may allow the parties to determine which issues are contested and alert the parties to the identity of potential witnesses who may be interviewed.
+- (4a) receive a copy of each pleading or other record filed with the court in the proceeding; - (2b) receive notice of and, attend, and participate in each hearing in the proceeding, including alternative dispute resolution proceedings,; (3) participate in case staffings by an authorized agency concerning the child; and (4) attend all legal proceedings in the case, but a guardian ad litem may not and take any action that may be taken only by an attorney representing a party, including making opening and closing statements, examining witnesses in court, and engaging in formal discovery pursuant to the Tennessee Rules of Civil Procedure. - (b) Unless all parties consent, a guardian ad litem shall not engage in ex parte communications with the court concerning the custody proceeding except for scheduling and other administrative purposes when circumstances require and as otherwise may be authorized by law other than this Rule. - (c) A guardian ad litem may communicate with a party who is represented by an attorney unless the party's attorney has notified the guardian ad litem in writing that such communication should not occur outside the attorney's presence. - (d) In the event a guardian ad litem prepares a report, copies of the report shall be provided to the attorneys for the parties by a deadline that shall be established by the court.
+Unless all parties consent, the guardian ad litem's report shall not be provided to the court. - (e) The guardian ad litem s report, if any, shall include: - (1) a description of the guardian ad litem s investigation, including who was interviewed and what records were reviewed: - (2) an analysis of the facts that the guardian ad litem believes will be presented; - (3) recommendations regarding the best interests of the child; - (4) the reasons for the guardian ad litem s recommendations, utilizing the applicable statutory factors; - (5) any conflict between the guardian ad litem s recommendations and the child s preferences; and - (6) any other information the guardian ad litem believes to be appropriate. - (f) Any party may call the guardian ad litem to testify as a witness.
+The admissibility of the guardian ad litem s testimony is subject to the Tennessee Rules of Evidence. - (g) The guardian ad litem s report shall not be admitted into evidence; however, the parties may use the guardian ad litem s report in preparing for an evidentiary hearing as it may allow the parties to determine which issues are contested and alert the parties to the identity of potential witnesses who may be interviewed.